wenlewang/Jokes/OneLiners/content.md

 #19
 If they make it illegal to wear the veil at work, bee keepers are going to be furious.
 (Milton Jones)

+#20
+My grandfather invented the cold air balloon...
+But it never really took off.
+(Milton Jones)